benjaminbollen/integration-tests/README.md

 2) run a suite of cross-repository tests when certain repos push to a "staging" branch

-We assume repos that want to run integration tests have their own tests to run along with the integration tests, and that these will also run using our provisioned docker machines.
+We assume repos that want to run integration tests have their own tests to run along with the integration tests, and that these will also run using our provisioned docker machine/s.

 Testing with docker-machine